LinkaiMa/stochastic_rounding/README.md

 # stochastic_rounding
- Simulation of stochastic rounding in Python
+ Toy simulation of stochastic rounding in Python